thimpat/analogger/README.md

 #### Targets

+Targets allow filtering logs by targets.
-Targets allow defining some log categories.
-For example, they can be developers, roles, etc. setActiveTarget() allows hiding logs from other devs or roles.
+For example, they can be developers, testers, roles, etc. and setActiveTarget() will ignore logs for non-targeted users.

 ##### Examples